Bike Chains 2 – Chain

 … the Vickers hardness test is generally regarded as the most suitable.
 Mild steel/stainless steel will typically have a Vickers hardness rating of around 150 to 200.
 Quality hardened steel will be 200 to 400, or even 500, and the highest level tool steels / high speed steels can be up to 700.

 However – the harder you make steel, the less ductile and more brittle it becomes.
 Steel can be made with very high “toughness” – combination of hardness and ductility – but this is very expensive requiring alloying with multiple other metals plus quite exacting heating/cooling cycles.
 For bicycle chains … different manufacturers use a different level or grade of steel.
 Campagnolo for instance claim their chains are made of “special steel”.
-Exactly what grade of steel is used I am unlikely to every find out from manufacturers.
+What grade of steel is used is unlikely to be advertised or even disclosed by manufacturers.
 But in summary for bicycle chains, you can expect the steel will be hardened for wear longevity but there is limit as to how hard they can make this steel without the chain becoming too brittle and snapping on the first poor shift – especially the more economical grade of steel that is used.

 Adam Kerin, Zero Friction Cycling site, Chain longevity testing brief, 2018